IBXCODECAT/Minecraft-Bedrock-Server/docs/README.md

 ## What is this repository?
-This repository contains config files from a private Minecraft C++ (MCPE) server.
+This repository contains automation and configuration files from a private Minecraft C++ (MCPE) server.
 If you are a member of this server feel free to contribute to this repository.

 ---